RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_ui_controller_class.md

     Control.UpdateControl();
 }
 ```
-***

-Add the file type settings page to the file type plug-in
+## Add the File Type Settings Page to the File Type Plug-In
---

-To associate your sample file type plug-in with this file type settings page the following code was used in the class **SimpleTextFilterComponentBuilder** within the method **BuildFileTypeInformation**.
+To associate your sample file type plug-in with this settings page, use the following code in the `SimpleTextFilterComponentBuilder` class within the `BuildFileTypeInformation` method:

 # [C#](#tab/tabid-5)
 ```cs